ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-use-morelikethis.python.markdown

 # Using MoreLikeThis

-`more_like_this` is available through query extension methods, and will return similar documents according to the provided criteria and options.
+`more_like_this` is available through query methods, and will return similar documents according to the provided criteria and options.

 ## Syntax